University of Sheffield: Libraries

-Former libraries include Edgar Allen Library closed by the late 1950s and St George's Library closed on 14 June 2015.
-Edgar Allen Library was the first university library.
+Former libraries include the Edgar Allen Library closed by the late 1950s and St George's Library closed on 14 June 2015.
+The Edgar Allen Library was the first university library.
 In 1905 when the university was established, the library was housed in a lecture room due to lack of funds to construct a purpose-built library.
 William Edgar Allen, a member of the University Council, provided £10,000 to build a proper library named Edgar Allen Library, locating beside the main university building (Firth Court).
 Edgar Allen Library had 100 seats in its reading room, shelves for 20,000 books, and a stack space for 60,000 more books.
 Sir Charles Harding Firth, the first lecturer in Modern History in Firth College, donated part of his personal collection to the library.
-Sheffield Town Trustee also helped the university to transform the General Lecture Theatre into a reading room housing the Firth Collection (rare book collection of approximately 20,000 volumes) in 1931.
-As the university rapidly expanded in the 1950s, it became necessary to replace Edgar Allen Library with a modern post-war era library.
-The library, later known as the Western Bank Library, was opened on 12 May 1959.
-Edgar Allen Library (now the Rotunda in Firth Court) became the Registrar and Secretary's Office.
-St George's Library (now 38 Mappin Street) was refurbished as an exam venue.
+The Sheffield Town Trust also helped the university to transform the General Lecture Theatre into a reading room housing the Firth Collection (rare book collection of approximately 20,000 volumes) in 1931.
+As the university rapidly expanded in the 1950s, it became necessary to replace the Edgar Allen Library with a modern post-war era library.
+The new library, later known as the Western Bank Library, opened in 1959.
+Edgar Allen Library (now the Rotunda in Firth Court) became the registrar and secretary's office.
+St George's Library was refurbished as an exam venue.